-Whenever you are facing criminal charges, it’s in your best interests to consult with a lawyer.
+Whenever you're facing criminal charges, it’s in your best interests to consult with a lawyer.
 A charge of evading the police carries serious and immediate consequences.
 An experienced criminal defense attorney can investigate the charges against and negotiate on your behalf.
 Get started today and find an experienced criminal lawyer near you.